 Choose a role play, know the setting

 Valucre's lore is immense.
 Many are tempted to read as much as they can, which is great.
 That's why it was written.
 But keep in mind that Valucre's lore is a work which has been added to over a period of over a decade by hundreds of members.
-Don't feel you have to read the history of a continent to write in one of its forests.
+Don't get scared off by thinking you have to read the history of a continent to write in one of its forests.
 Just read about that forest to get started.

 The lore is there to enhance your writing, not to get in the way of it.